amit19singh/A-star-Visualization/README.md

-This is an A-star Algorithm visualization project using Pygame.
+This is an A* Path Finding Algorithm visualization project using Pygame.